 Here are a few troubleshooting tips if there is a price difference between myDrugCosts and the pharmacy:

-- If you are on an HSA plan, be sure you have checked the deductible box if you have met your deductible.
+- If you are on a High-deductible plan, be sure you have checked the deductible box if you have met your deductible.

 - If you are looking at a brand drug, be sure the pharmacy is quoting you the brand price, not the generic.